-My birthday was a few weeks ago, and since it was on a Sunday (and Easter Sunday at that) I wanted to take advantage of the occasion and get away for the weekend.
-As I always do, I scouted some potential flights on Google Flights – and when it came time to choose the destination, Michael said to pick a city that had a place I wanted to eat my birthday meal and so we booked a trip to Indianapolis.
+My birthday was a few weeks ago, and since it was on a Sunday I wanted to take advantage of the occasion and get away for the weekend.
+As I always do, I scouted some potential flights on Google Flights – and when it came time to choose the destination, Michael suggested picking the city that had a restaurant where I wanted to eat my birthday meal.

-I recalled reading an article about Milktooth in an issue of Bon Appetit a couple of years ago, and I instantly knew exactly where I wanted to have my birthday meal.
+I recalled reading an article about Milktooth in an issue of Bon Appetit a couple of years ago, and I instantly knew where I wanted to have my birthday meal.
+With dreams of brunch, we booked a trip to Indianapolis.

 We flew to the city the day before and had a grand old time exploring – but I began feeling anxious about brunch the following day.

 The reason?
-Milktooth’s website stated they didn’t take reservations, and online reviews complained about long wait times.
+Milktooth’s website stated they didn’t take reservations, and reviews online complained about long wait times.
 Well, there was no way I was going to spend a large part of my 33-hour birthday trip waiting in line, so I emailed the staff asking for a suggested arrival time to get seated reasonably quickly.
-They responded immediately and said that Easter is one of their busiest days so they couldn’t really recommend a time to arrive.
-Ugh.
-So we planned to arrive just before they started full-service brunch (9:00 a.m.).

 You know how these things go – these big, grand, carefully laid plans – they end up thwarted.
 We overslept, it took longer than usual to get ready, the Uber and Lyft cars were running infrequently, and when we arrived, brunch was in full swing… But by some birthday miracle, we got a table right away.